It’s live. And it’s alive and kicking.

 My first web design client happened to be a new dropshipping online retailer and I had no idea whatsoever on how to build an ecommerce website.

-4 years later, I was a published author, the top WooCommerce seller on Fiverr (I’ve left that now to concentrate on #CustomizeWoo), served 700+ WooCommerce clients worldwide, managed a 15,000 visitors/month WooCommerce blog, organized the local WooCommerce Meetup and grew my private email community to almost 1,000 WooCommerce fans.
+4 years later, I was a published author, the top WooCommerce seller on Fiverr (I’ve left that now to concentrate on client work), served 700+ WooCommerce clients worldwide, managed a 15,000 visitors/month WooCommerce blog, organized local WooCommerce Meetups and grew my private email community to almost 9,000 WooCommerce fans.

 I spend quite a lot of time on the WooCommerce Help&Share FaceBook Group to support people like “myself when I knew nothing about WooCommerce“, for free.
 I love WooCommerce and love WooPeople!